laumagg/laumagg.github.io/about.markdown

-_*be advised, this website is, like myself, always under development_
+_*kindly note that this website, just like me, is constantly under development_